 Your brakes keep you safe and ensure that everyone on the road is safe, too.
-When your brakes aren’t working correctly, it can sometimes mean the difference between life and death.
-Proper brake care is essential for every driver, and there are some warning signs your brakes give off that indicate it’s time for service.
+When your braking system isn’t working correctly, it can sometimes mean the difference between life and death.
+Proper care is essential for every driver, and there are some warning signs your brakes give off that indicate it’s time for service.
 Read on to learn more about brake inspections and a few signs that you need to have your mechanic take a closer look.

 A regular brake inspection can usually get things taken care of before they get out of hand.
 Unfortunately, many drivers don’t bother to have their brakes inspected until it’s too late.
 If you don’t have time for a brake inspection or something has recently raised a red flag, you should bring your vehicle to a mechanic as soon as possible.
 An annual inspection of your brakes is great, but you should never ignore the warning signs that “bad brakes” can present.

-There are a few things your brakes will tell you if something is not right.
-These warning signs should prompt you to get a brake inspection as soon as you’re able.
+There are a few things your braking system will tell you if something is not right.
+These warning signs should prompt you to get an inspection as soon as you’re able.
 When you drive, be aware of these signs and symptoms that could indicate you have a brake system problem:

-- Obnoxious noises: from screeching and squealing to grinding and clicking, any noise that you hear when you apply the brakes indicates there’s something amiss.
+- Obnoxious noises: from screeching and squealing to grinding and clicking, any noise that you hear when you apply pressure indicates there’s something amiss.

 - Drifting or pulling: if your car feels like it’s pulling to one side when you brake, have the brakes inspected ASAP.